Psychology Degrees, Schools, and Careers in New York

 New York City Psychology Degrees, Schools, and Careers

 As one of the largest and most heavily populated cities in the entire world, it should come as no surprise that New York City boasts an impressive list of psychology schools and a bustling and large professional psychology community.
-In fact, as of May 2014, the New York-White Plains- Wayne, NY-NJ Metropolitan Division employed more psychologists than any other metropolitan area in the country with 6,100 psychologists earning an annual mean wage of $89,490 employed in the area according to the U.S. Bureau of Labor Statistics.
+In fact, as of May 2022, the New York-Newark- Jersey City, NY-NJ-PA Metropolitan Division employed the second-most clinical and counseling psychologists in the nation.
+In total, the metro employs over 11,000 psychologists who earn average salaries ranging from $94,840 to $145,390 depending on specialty.

 There is no shortage of excellent psychology schools to choose from in the area either.
 One thing to note is that according to state legislation, in order to become a licensed psychologist in New York, the applicant must have a doctoral degree.
 Undergraduate and Master's degree programs serve as good stepping stones in the process, but they won't make the degree-holder a licensed psychologist in New York.
 New York University is home to one of the country’s most prestigious psychology PhD programs and the PhD programs at the Graduate Center of City University of New York and at nearby Hofstra University on Long Island aren't far behind.
 There is also Columbia University of course, which is well-recognized in the psychological community for its undergraduate program and programs at Barnard College, Pace University, and Fordham University all have excellent reputations in the industry.